What is Probate?

 What does probate mean?

-Probate is the process in the UK by which a deceased person’s estate is managed after they die.
-The right to probate is requested typically by one of the heirs to the estate or by a solicitor and they become the executor of the will.
-The executor is responsible for making sure the estate is divided legally and by the wishes laid down in the will of the deceased.
+The right to probate is requested typically by one of the heirs to the estate (usually the Next of Kin if there is no will), by a solicitor or the executor of the will if there is one.
+The executor is responsible for making sure the estate is shared out legally and according to the wishes stated in the will belonging to the deceased.

 The process of probate is essentially to ‘prove’ the will in a court of law, meaning that it is accepted as a true, valid document that represents the final wishes of the deceased.